 But if you begin and end your parenting journey with a desire to win your child’s heart, I think you’ll find the best formula for your family.

-I also a wrote an article on having a creating close relationships with your child.
+I also wrote an article on having a close relationship with your child.

 That article continues to elaborate on “winning your child’s heart,” so take a few minutes and read it too!

 I’d love to know how you’re trying to win your child’s heart!